-Several years ago, seasoned IT consultant David Macias visited a new client's website and watched in horror as it started automatically downloading ransomware before his eyes.
-He quickly unplugged his computer from the rest of the network, but not before the malware had encrypted 3 TB of data in a matter of seconds.
+Seasoned IT consultant David Macias will never forget the day he visited a new client's website and watched in horror as it started automatically downloading ransomware before his eyes.
+He quickly disconnected his computer from the rest of the network, but not before the malware had encrypted 3 TB of data in a matter of seconds.

 "I just couldn't believe it," said Macias, president and owner of ITRMS, a managed service provider in Riverside, Calif.
 "I'm an IT person, and I am [incredibly careful] about my security.
 I thought, 'How can this be happening to me?'
 I wasn't online gambling or shopping or going to any of the places you typically find this kind of stuff.
 I was just going to a website to help out a client, and bingo -- I got hit."